nmstreethran/duolingo/README.md

 Extracting learned [Duolingo](https://www.duolingo.com/) vocabulary with their English translations using the unofficial Duolingo API and a Python script.

 Duolingo has a [built-in feature to display learned words](https://www.duolingo.com/words).
 However, this is only available for a number of languages (in my case, only for German).
 It also does not display the translations within the learned words table.
-This Python script resolves these issues by producing CSV files of the vocabulary with English translations, extracted from Duolingo's dictionary and [vocabulary overview](https://www.duolingo.com/vocabulary/overview).
+This Python script resolves these issues by producing CSV and PDF files of the vocabulary with English translations, extracted from Duolingo's dictionary and [vocabulary overview](https://www.duolingo.com/vocabulary/overview).

 I am currently learning Norwegian (Bokmål) and Latin.
 I sometimes try the German and Irish Gaelic courses too.
 You can follow my language learning progress [here](https://www.duolingo.com/nmstreethran).